Scripture Reference: Genesis 1:6-8

 - The resurrected Jesus ascended into clouds, and one day he will return in the same way: Acts 1:9-11

 Way to Introduce the Story:

 Give every child a balloon.
 “When I say ‘go’ I want everyone to blow up their balloon and then hold it closed when it is full.”
-After the children have all blown up the balloons, talk about the fact that it is air inside the balloons that make them big.
-Let the children slowly allow air to escape (of course they will want to make funny sounds).
+After the children have all blown up the balloons, talk about the fact that the air inside them makes them big.
+Let the children slowly allow air to escape (of course, they will want to make funny sounds).
 You might even want to try a contest to see who can make their balloon land in a certain spot when they let it loose and allow the air to escape all at once.
 “Children, did you know that there was a time when there was no air on the earth?
 There was only water covering the whole earth!
 We could never have lived on the earth like that could we?
 On the second day of creation, God divided the water up so that there would be water and sky.
 Then there was air!”

 What would happen if there was no air?
 What if the whole world was covered with water?
 That is how it used to be when the world began.
 There was no sky anywhere.
 There was no air.

-On the second day of creation God did something very amazing with all of that water.
+God did something amazing on the second day of creation with all that water.
 He divided the water into parts so that there would be water and air.
-After this there was sky and there were clouds.
+After this there was sky, and there were clouds.
 The cold or warm wind could blow through the sky and move the clouds around.
 The wind could blow on the water and make waves and swells.
 Raindrops could fall out of the sky and into the water.